-All gifted students in a grade must be grouped together in one class for their academic subjects (in order to ensure that gifted students have time with their intellectual peers) and taught by a gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver).
-Students are ability grouped within the gifted classroom and the curriculum is even further differentiated based on individual student needs.
+All gifted students in a grade must be grouped together in one class for their academic subjects (to ensure that gifted students have time with their intellectual peers) and taught by a gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver).
+Students are ability grouped within the gifted classroom and the curriculum is even further personalized based on individual student needs and interests.
 High achieving students are determined by the following criteria:

-- Kindergarten: School-based decision - Grades 1-3: Scored the highest of grade-level students on a district-approved, school- determined reading test (i.e., BAS, DAR, Rigby, IRI, etc.) given in the spring of the previous year combined with the highest score on the End of the Year Math Assessment.
-(After the highest, the next highest, etc., would be placed until all seats are filled.

-• Grades 4-5: Scored at Level 5 in reading AND math on the most recent FSA.
-Note: If there are more level 5s than available seats, the scaled scores are added together and the students with the highest combined scores are given priority.
-If there are multiple students who have the same combined scaled scores, and not enough seats left to accommodate them, then their GPAs must be calculated.
+- Kindergarten: School-based decision - Grades 1-3: Scored the highest of grade-level students on a district-approved, school determined reading test (i.e., BAS, DAR, RIGBY, IRI, End of Year Reading Test, etc.) given in the spring of the previous year combined with the highest score on the End of the Year Math Assessment.
+After the highest, the next highest, etc., would be placed until all seats are filled. - Grades 4-5: Scored at Level 5 in reading AND math on the most recent FSA.
+Note: If there are more level 5's than available seats, the scaled scores are added together and the students with the highest combined scores are given priority.
+If there are multiple students who have the same combined scaled scores, and not enough seats left to accommodate them, then their GPA's must be calculated.
 If there are still available seats after the students who scored a Level 5 in both reading and math have been placed, then the following combinations would be considered in order:

-Level 5-Reading; Level 4-Math (use scaled scores as needed) Level 5-Reading; Level 3-Math (use scaled scores as needed) Level 4-Reading, Level 5-Math (use scaled scores as needed) Level 4-Reading; Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 3-Math (use scaled scores as needed)
+''' Level 5-Reading; Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 5-Math (use scaled scores as needed) Level 4-Reading, Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 3-Math (use scaled scores as needed) Level 3-Reading, Level 4-Math (use scaled scores as needed) '''

 High achievers are evaluated each year and students selected as high achievers are not guaranteed placement in this class the following year.
+A letter must be sent home to all parents of high achievers selected for this class informing them that this is a one-year placement.